WolfgangOfner/MicroserviceDemo/Readme.md

+# Microservice Series - From Zero to Hero

 This repo is used for my 65 blog post series "Microservices - From Zero to Hero".
 It started out as .NET Core 3.1 project and has been upgraded to .NET 6 since then.
 The following tools and technologies are used:

 - .NET 6